leirock/homepage/source/_posts/about.md

 ### Education

-　<i class="fa fa-fw fa-graduation-cap"></i>&nbsp;&nbsp;Ph.D. in Decision Sciences and Managerial Economics, The Chinese University of Hong Kong, 2020 expected
+* Ph.D. in Decision Sciences and Managerial Economics, The Chinese University of Hong Kong, 2020 expected
-　<i class="fa fa-fw fa-graduation-cap"></i>&nbsp;&nbsp;M.Sc. in Economics, The Hong Kong University of Science and Technology, 2016
+* M.Sc. in Economics, The Hong Kong University of Science and Technology, 2016
-　<i class="fa fa-fw fa-graduation-cap"></i>&nbsp;&nbsp;B.A. in Economics, Zhejiang University, 2011
+* B.A. in Economics, Zhejiang University, 2011

 ### CV